AndyDeSheffield/Pi_Multiboot/README.md

 ## Tools
 The following are provided:-

-1. A shell script **multiboot-build.sh** which can create any combination of partitions for BOOT (called REALBOOT),SYSTEM, and IMAGES on a removable device.
+1. A shell script **multiboot-build.sh** which can create any combination of partitions for BOOT (called BOOTPI\<model\>), SYSTEM, and IMAGES on a removable device.
 This also installs tar archives for the model specific boot partition and for the system partition
 2. A script **install_image.sh** which :-

     - creates a blank image file of requested size and name in a target directory of the same name